-though the applicable enhancements are not utilized."
+The Eighth Circuit has held that drug and felon-in-possession offenses still should be grouped even when a defendant also has a section 924(c) conviction because each includes "conduct that is 'treated as a specific offense characteristic in' the other offense" "even though the applicable enhancements are not utilized."
 The Seventh Circuit has disagreed, holding that drug and felon-in-possession offenses do not "group" under the "same harm" rule of §3D1.2(c) because those two offenses no longer embody conduct "treated as" an enhancement in the other guideline.
+279

-The Commission recently promulgated an amendment that revises Application Note 4 to §2K2.4 and reorganizes it into three subparagraphs.
+In 2024, the Commission promulgated an amendment that revised Application Note 4 to §2K2.4 and reorganized it into three subparagraphs.
 Subparagraph A retains the same instruction on the non-applicability of certain enhancements; subparagraph B explains the impact on grouping; and subparagraph C retains the upward departure provision.
 As amended, subparagraph B resolves the circuit conflict by explicitly instructing that "[i]f two or more counts would otherwise group under subsection (c) of §3D1.2 (Groups of Closely Related Counts), the counts are to be grouped together under §3D1.2(c) despite the non-applicability of certain enhancements under Application Note 4(A)."